Help teach Selwyn kids safe road crossing skills

 The only time drivers must stop for pedestrians is on a pedestrian crossing, at a school road patrol (a kea crossing) when the stop lollipop signs are out, and when pedestrians have a green man at traffic signals.

-Although a kea crossing point may look like a pedestrian crossing with the kerb buildouts or a pedestrian refuge in the middle, it is a normal section of road where drivers have right of way, except when the school road patrol is operating.
+Although a kea crossing location may look like a pedestrian crossing with kerb buildouts or a pedestrian refuge in the middle, it is a normal section of road where drivers have right of way, except when the school road patrol is operating.

 School Road Safety Coordinator Stephanie Hautler says it’s important pedestrians stop, look and listen before crossing the road at a location with pedestrian facilities, and just like any other section of road, vehicles have the right of way.

-“Children may develop an expectation that all vehicles will stop for them.
-It’s unsafe for a driver to stop in a live lane of traffic and they run the risk of being rear-ended or worse, being shunted into the pedestrian they were trying to help.”
+“Children may develop the false expectation that all vehicles will stop for them.
+Even if you stop, a driver in the other direction may not.
+It’s unsafe to stop in a live lane of traffic and you run the risk of being rear-ended or worse, being shunted into the pedestrian you were trying to help.”

 If a vehicle stops on a crossing point, pedestrians should wave them on and wait for a gap in the traffic to cross safely.

-Some handy hints for parents to teach children who are walking to school:
+Some handy hints for parents to teach their children: